Photography by: Hannah Flynn and MJ Smith

 Hatton suffered a career first defeat against Floyd Mayweather Jr. in an attempt to win the WBC, Ring, and lineal welterweight titles.
 This defeat took a severe toll on Hatton’s well-being, as did a second defeat in 2009 when he lost his IBO, Ring, and lineal light-welterweight titles to Manny Pacquiao.

-we caught up with Ricky at his boxing camp, part of his health and fitness gym in Hyde.
+we caught up with Ricky at his boxing camp, part of Hatton Health and Fitness in Hyde.
 Ricky had just finished putting up and coming young boxers through a grueling training session.
 After cooling down and a cup of tea, he joined us for the photography.

 “Photographing Ricky Hatton was a real privilege and taught me a lot about working on a live shoot.
 Watching Ricky sparring with the young up and coming boxers was fascinating.
 Animated and focused in the ring and reserved and quiet outside the ring, Ricky was really easy to talk to and direct for the photographs.
 We used the available light in the gym for the majority of the photography and studio flash for the final showcase image of Ricky sat in the corner of the ring.
 After initial nerves, my experience of working under pressure was extremely positive – I’m look forward to the next challenge.”